 Uterine rupture is a serious childbirth complication where the uterus walls(all three layers – endometrium, myometrium, and perimetrium) tear apart causing the baby to slip into the peritoneal cavity(abdomen).
-It is seen in women who previously had caesarean or uterine scars caused by other surgeries in the uterus.
+It is seen in women who previously had a caesarean or have uterine scars caused by other surgeries in the uterus.
 The tear occurs at the location where the surgery was previously performed.
-Though serious it is rare and happens only in 1% of pregnant women.
+Though serious, it is rare and occurs only in 1% of pregnant women.

 If the baby slips out of the uterus into the abdomen it can suffer from suffocation and the mother will undergo excessive bleeding.
 Both these issues must be treated immediately else it can be fatal to both mother and baby.

 Other risk factors that can cause uterine rupture are –

 - Pain at the previous site of uterine scar